charlieburd/crypto_crystal_ball/README.md

 A support vector machine constructs a hyper-plane or set of hyper-planes in a high or infinite dimensional space, which can be used for classification, regression or other tasks.
 Intuitively, a good separation is achieved by the hyper-plane that has the largest distance to the nearest training data points of any class (so-called functional margin), since in general the larger the margin the lower the generalization error of the classifier.

 ![d1](https://github.com/charlieburd/crypto_crystal_ball/blob/emmanuel_branch/Resources/images/mf1.png?raw=true)

+## Yahoo!
+Finance as Machine Learning Prediction over the Most US Volatile Stocks

+In our final project, our team inegrated several Jupyter Notebook Modules, Packages and installed multiples Python Libraries to integrate our SVR Module to predict in our 2021 volatile exchange marcket in US.

+Please find below our Machine Learning Solution: